 A Comma-Separated Values (CSV) file stores information intended for a table as plain text, with commas indicating when a new cell or field is needed.
 This can be used to import/export tables between otherwise incompatible software applications.

-In Devio, CSV files can be used to quickly import a table of known Devio CR-1 devices within the SAU.
+In Devio, CSV files can be used to quickly import a table of known Devio devices within the SAU.

 Creating a CSV file